MKS Inc.: 2001–2008: The rise of application lifecycle management

 In late 2007 and early 2008 the company acted upon growing success in the embedded systems market and focused its strategy both in terms of sales and development on large global organizations in the automotive, aerospace/defense, medical device and mobile device sectors.

 2009–2010: Consolidation of development markets

 With the current industry focus the company is seeing the advanced product development organizations, those with a combination software and hardware focus, forcing the consolidation of the traditional product development and software development life-cycles.

-The accolades continued for MKS Integrity with more from the analyst and PR firms: